Does Peeing After Sex Actually Matter? What Doctors Say

 That means that as helpful as peeing after sex may seem, it's still just a prevention strategy, not a guaranteed preventive method.
 Some people are simply more prone to UTIs than others, and peeing after sex may not make a difference.

-For people who deal with recurring UTIs, Simma-Chiang recommends visiting a doctor who can prescribe low-dose antibiotics (postcoital prophylaxis) or non-antibiotic treatment options, like cranberry or d-mannose supplements.
+For people who deal with recurring UTIs, Simma-Chiang recommends visiting a doctor who can prescribe low-dose antibiotics (postcoital prophylaxis2) or non-antibiotic treatment options, like cranberry or d-mannose supplements.

 What about peeing before sex?

 "A common misunderstanding is that you should only pee after sex, but before is helpful and healthy as well," sexologist Gigi Engle tells mbg.
 "Having a full bladder during sex can also be uncomfortable."

 As far as preventing infections goes, Irobunda says there is no real information or data to suggest peeing before sex can truly prevent a UTI.
 But if you feel an urgency to pee before sex, it's definitely a good idea to go.

 "If you ignore that urgency and hold the urine in your bladder for too long, it's just not healthy for you," Simma-Chiang says.
 "You have to be in tune with and listen to your body."
 This is especially important for older populations, who are more susceptible to UTIs due to natural changes in the kidneys and weakening of the bladder.